Levitex provides gravity defying sleep

 Just in case you have been sold down the river with other pillows and mattresses, we decided to have ours independently clinically trialled at Salford University.

-The participants were asked to try 11 different mattresses and toppers and not knowing which was which, they all chose ours as the most comfortable.
+The participants were asked to try 11 different mattresses and toppers and not knowing which was which, they all chose our mattress as the most comfortable.

 The study didn’t stop there, though.
 The participants were put on gold standard pressure mapping equipment – and we came top for pressure relief too.